Kasymbekov/WeatherApp/README.md

 ![alt text](https://github.com/Kasymbekov/WeatherApp/blob/master/extras/duringSearch.png)

 --------------------------------------------------------------------------<br />
-**- WeatherApp** - a minimalistic weather application that allows users to search and display the current weather and forecast in their city.
+**- WeatherApp** - a minimalistic weather application that allows users to search and display the current weather and forecast in their city.<br />
 --------------------------------------------------------------------------<br />

 **- Built with:**<br />